haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

     <div class="col-md-6 mt-md-0 mt-3">
         <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/fig6.webp" alt="" class="img-fluid">
     </div>
-    <span class="image-span">Figures 7 and 8: Measurements in Experiments 3.1 and 3.2 and the theoretical refractive index range</span>
+    <span class="image-span">Figures 7 and 8: Line charts of measurements in Experiments 3.1 and 3.2 and the theoretical refractive index range</span>
 </div>

 Most measurements are below the calculated theoretical values.
 Tables 8 and 9 show the average measured values, standard deviations, and percentage differences from the theoretical value<sup class="footnote-sup">[D]</sup> for each device.